KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/README.md

 # A Deeper Dive into JavaScript {#top}
 We will start by practicing JavaScript fundamentals and diving deeper into DOM manipulation before we explore new concepts such as events, objects, and APIs.
 JavaScript is one of many programming languages used for application development.

-Tonight we will create an web application with interactive elements and dynamic content that looks like this: JAD TODO: ADD PICTURE
+Tonight we will create an web application with interactive elements and dynamic content that looks like this:

 ![](images/completed.png)

 <!-- trick markdown to give me a little space between these two sections of text -->